Spike in vehicle break-ins at downtown parkade has residents calling for action

 The second incident happened on Jan.
 4 when another window on his vehicle was vandalized, completely shattering the glass.

-Sinclair, who worries neighbours might subsequently feel unsafe in the parkade, told CTV news he'd like to see security measures in place so the break-ins don't continue.
+Sinclair worries neighbours might subsequently feel unsafe in the parkade and told CTV news he'd like to see security measures in place to prevent more break-ins.

 "I think most of us just want an end in sight," said Sinclair.